weaver543/midimix/README.md

 ## Technical notes

-<a name="ini">The initialization file must be manually edited to add many of the user customizable features.
+The initialization file must be manually edited to add many of the user customizable features.
 An example Ini file is included which inclues example fields which can be modified.

 [patchbanks] section